 - Dotting the lawn with planting circles that you then have to mow around

 Mowing strips, meanwhile, make what mowing that you do have to do less of a hassle.
 They can also eliminate the need to go back in with a string trimmer after mowing to take care of grass the mower blade couldn't reach -- which is extra work for you.
-Likewise, I find planting circles a hassle to mow around.
-Instead of dotting your lawn with five or six small islands, consider consolidating, going with a couple of larger beds.

 Why a mistake?
 In a word, "snow."
 Do you have someone plow you out after a snowstorm?
 The plow could easily damage a shrub planted too close to the driveway.
-Or do you shovel the snow to clear your driveway?
+Do you shovel the snow to clear your driveway?
 If so, then you know that those shovels-full of snow have to be tossed somewhere.
 If a bunch of evergreen shrubs is in your way, that's going to become pretty annoying after a while.
 And if you bury them with the snow that you're tossing (or snow blowing), they lose their value in the winter landscape (which is often their chief value).
 Conclusion: there are simply better places to locate such shrubs.

-Error #8: Planting Messy Trees
+Avoid Planting Messy Trees

 This one is subjective.
 What's a "nuisance" to one person is "just nature" to another.
 Indeed, it's a wonder that some people bother with trees at all.
 They must realize, certainly, that there will be some "litter" in the landscape as a result of having trees.
 The only kind of tree that is totally mess-free is an artificial one.